rosen-bridge/rcs/rcs-003/README.md

   - [Bitcoin Fork](#bitcoin-fork)
 - [Extending Networks](#extending-networks)

+## Description
+This document outlines the requirements and steps to integrate a new blockchain into Rosen Bridge.

 ## Requirements
 To support a blockchain in Rosen Bridge, two base requirements should be satisfied: